aqsaakanwal/talbina-bliss-paste/README.md

 | **Water Activity (Aw)** | <0.60                 |
 | **pH**                  | Approximately 4.8–5.5 |

-These parameters were considered for monitoring during product development and storage studies.
+These parameters would be monitored during product development and storage studies.

 ---

-# 👅 Sensory Evaluation
+# 9. Sensory Evaluation

 Sensory evaluation was proposed to assess product acceptability using a **9-point hedonic scale**.